TrustCo: A Dazzling Regional Bank

 Conservative, traditional banking.
 That is what I see here and is reflected in the CEO commentary.
 When I cover large banks, which have complicated balance sheets and are in all areas of banking, I always point out that traditional banking, that is loans and deposits, are what grow the business.
 So back to TrustCo, which saw great headline numbers, but we need to ask what drove these headline numbers?
 Well, let's start with the all-important efficiency ratio.
 This ratio measures the costs expended to generate a dollar of revenue, and net interest yield measures the basis points the company earns over the cost of funds.
 The strongest banks have an efficiency ratio under 60%, with the ideal being around 50%.
 Well, TrustCo's efficiency ratio is among the strongest of all regional banks, and it came in at 53.33%.
 This is a nice improvement from the 57.70% last year, and from 55.81% in the sequential quarter.
 I am incredibly pleased with this result as it shows the bank invests money wisely and generates a substantial return.

 What about loans and deposits?
 These are critical.
-Well, average loans were up $150 million, or over 4.5% year-over-year.
+Well, average loans were up $150 million, or over 4.5% year over year.
 Total loans have once again reached an all-time high of $3.51 billion.
 At the same time, deposits were up to a new record.
 Most of the gains in deposits came from core deposit accounts.
 Average core deposits were up $110 million versus Q2 2016, or 1.8%.
 These deposits reflect longer-term customer accounts, and so are more stable.
 On top of that, deposits per branch were up to an average $29.2 million, versus $28.8 million a year ago.

 Bottom line?
 This tiny regional bank is a winner.
 While the stock has crept back up to that $8.00 per share price where I consider the stock relatively fairly valued in my estimation, any time it dips toward $7.50 I would be buying.
 Collect and reinvest those dividends.
 As interest rates are rising, the bank should see solid gains and real earnings growth.